-- Academy trust companies must require pupils to take part in an act of collective worship on each school day which must also be in accordance with the provisions of the Diocesan Trust Deed and, therefore, in accordance with the tenets of the Catholic faith.
+- Pupils in voluntary aided schools are required by law to take part in an act of collective worship on each school day which must be in accordance with the provisions of the Diocesan Trust Deed and, therefore, in accordance with the tenets of the Catholic faith.
+These are summarised in the Prayer and Liturgy Directory (PLD 2023). - Academy trust companies must also require pupils to take part in an act of collective worship on each school day which must also be in accordance with the provisions of the Diocesan Trust Deed and, therefore, in accordance with the tenets of the Catholic faith.
 The legal requirement flows from the academy trust company's funding agreement. - Collective worship in Catholic Schools can take many forms including Mass, the Sacrament of Reconciliation, the Divine Office, class prayer, assemblies for part or whole School, liturgical celebrations and seasonal celebrations.